alexvirdee/nikon-photography/README.md

 Run a production build into `./public`.
 The result is ready to be put on any static hosting you prefer.

 #### `npm run deploy`

 After adding new content with contentful run this command to reflect changes on gh-pages branch

+If you are running into issues on gh-pages branch with images make sure to clean the .cache and public folder by running following command

+### 'npm run clean'